 What Happens When My Pet is Having Surgery?

 On surgery morning, we do a complete examination of your pet.
-Our technicians perform blood a blood test to ensure your pet is healthy enough to be operated on.
-Their kidney, liver, protein and glucose levels are tested so we can determine amounts of anesthesia and post-operative pain medications to use.
+Our technicians perform a blood test to ensure your pet is healthy enough to be operated on.
+Their kidney, liver, protein, electrolyte and glucose levels are tested so that we can determine amounts of anesthesia and post-operative pain medications to use.

-Once your pet is admitted, she is taken to treatment and injected with sedative to calm them.
-Your pet rests in their own kennel, on warm blankets and under the careful monitoring of a veterinary assistant.
+Once your pet is admitted, she is taken to treatment and given a sedative to calm them.
+Your pet rests in their own kennel, on warm blankets and under the careful monitoring of a veterinary technician.

 Once the procedure is performed a veterinary technician nurses your pet through initial recovery.
 Once your pet can stand, dogs will be taken outside for bodily needs, and cats will be offered a litter box.
 They will then rest in their own kennel with IV, medications, food if needed and monitored by our technicians and assistants.

 You will be given a copy of your pet’s discharge instructions and a technician and a veterinarian will then take you to a quiet area and review the current treatment plan and discuss home and follow up care with you.
 You will receive any necessary medications for your pet and discuss instructions for administering.

 Please do not hesitate to ask if you require any assistance getting your pet into your vehicle.
 We are here to help.
 If you have any questions, please do not hesitate to ask before you leave and call us anytime after surgery at 506-455-1700 and one of our veterinarians or the on-call veterinarian will be available to help.